Orphans of the Sky: Plot summary

-However, Narby never believed Hugh and played along only to gain power.
-Once in control, he sets out to eliminate the muties.
-Joe is killed in the fighting, but Jim sacrifices himself to hold off their pursuers long enough for Hugh, Bill, Alan, and their wives to get to a highly automated lifeboat.
-Hugh manages to land on the habitable moon of a gas giant.
-The colonists disembark and uneasily explore their alien surroundings.
+Meanwhile, it turns out, Captain Narby never believed Hugh's interpretation of the Ship or supported his crusade; he has been playing along only to gain power.
+Once in control, he turns on his blood brothers and sets out to eliminate the muties.
+Joe is killed in the fighting, but Jim sacrifices himself to hold off their pursuers long enough for Hugh, Bill, Alan, and their wives to escape in the highly automated boat.
+The small party are awestruck, and mostly uncomprehending, as they see the Ship from the outside for the first time.
+Hugh, who has been honing his astrogation skills for months, manages to land the small party on the habitable moon of a giant planet orbiting "Far Centaurus".
+The colonists disembark and experience weather and an open sky for the first time.
+They soon overcome their vertigo and agoraphobia and uneasily explore the alien surroundings of their new home which include other lifeforms such as trees and animals.